Sidewalk Surfin': Composition

 Jan Berry, Dean Torrence's partner in the Jan and Dean duo, wanted to write and compose about a sport other than surfing.
 He came up with the idea to make music about skateboarding.
-After trying, unsuccessfully, to come up with a song about that sport by himself, he decided to go with the Beach Boys' song "Catch a Wave," a song drawn from the group's 1963 album Surfer Girl.
+After trying, unsuccessfully, to come up with a song about that sport by himself, he decided to parody the Beach Boys' song "Catch a Wave," a song drawn from the group's 1963 album Surfer Girl.
 Berry asked the composer, Brian Wilson and Wilson's then-current lyricist associate, Roger Christian, to rewrite it.
 They complied, and eventually came up with "Sidewalk Surfin'," which is "Catch a Wave" with different lyrics about skateboarding.

 Reissue

 When the original recording of "Sidewalk Surfin'" got reissued as a single 12 years later, in the summer of 1976, the single got radio attention once again.
 This time, the single hovered right under the Billboard Hot 100, eventually peaking at #107.
-It became their first, and only, single to get major radio attention, and come close to a placement on the charts, since 1967.
+It became their first, and only, single to get major radio attention, and came close to a placement on the charts, since 1967.